-- You will need to do a little calculation here as cooking off the salmon will take around 2-3 minutes and you do not want nasty dry salmon.
+- You will need to do a little calculation here as cooking the salmon will take around 3-4 mins and you do not want nasty dry salmon.

 - Add the remaining 2 tablespoons of olive oil to a pan over a medium high heat and toast off the bread crumbs, when golden set aside on a piece of kitchen towel.

-- Clean out the pan and around 3 minutes before the pasta is ready to come out of the water add in a further 2 tablespoons of olive oil and saute the salmon and shallot mix.
+- 3 mins before the pasta is ready to come out of the water add in 2 tablespoons of olive oil to a pan over a medium high heat.

-- One minute later add in the tomatoes and the salad onions and continue to saute for a further 2 minutes until the salmon is just cooked.
+- Two mins later add in the tomatoes and the salad onions and continue to saute for a further 2 mins.

 - Drain the pasta and add it into the pan with the salmon and stir to combine.

-- Test for seasoning adding salt and pepper as required and even a little squeeze of lemon juice if you like.
+- Test for seasoning adding more salt and black pepper as required and even an extra little squeeze of lemon juice if you like.

-- Finally sprinkle over the breadcrumbs and the finely sliced basil leaves.
+- Finally, sprinkle over the breadcrumbs and the torn basil leaves.